aweirdnerd/DIscovery-Manual/User-manual.md

 ### Vocabulary updates

-The controlled vocabularies for these labels are under review, but revisions will not be available in time for the launch of the new profiles.
-Further announcements will follow.
+The controlled vocabularies for these labels are under review, to bring them into line with the Library's Barnard Classification 2023 Revision.

 ## Departments